-In accordance with Section 504 of the Rehabilitation Act of 1973, as amended, and the principles of the Americans with Disabilities Act of 1990, as amended, ResU provides reasonable accommodations for students who have submitted the appropriate documentation and have been approved to receive accommodations.
-The ResU community must comply with these requirements and must maintain confidentiality regarding all information pertaining to students who receive accommodations.
+In accordance with Section 504 of the Rehabilitation Act of 1973, as amended, and the principles of the Americans with Disabilities Act of 1990, as amended, Oak Point provides reasonable accommodations for students who have submitted the appropriate documentation and have been approved to receive accommodations.
+The Oak Point community must comply with these requirements and must maintain confidentiality regarding all information pertaining to students who receive accommodations.

-In partnership with the Office of Admissions, Student Affairs facilitates and proctors all program entrance examinations.
-In partnership with Academic Affairs, Student Affairs also facilitates and proctors ADA and miscellaneous exams as necessary and requested by program directors and assistant deans.
+In partnership with Enrollment Management, the Disability Services office facilitates and proctors all program entrance examinations.
+In partnership with Academic Affairs, the Disability Services office also facilitates and proctors ADA and miscellaneous exams as necessary and requested by program directors and assistant deans.